CondeNast/launch-vehicle-fbm/README.md

 messenger.start();
 ```

-The event name and what's in the `data` for each event handler:
+The event name and what's in the `data` for each event handler.

 * `message` Any kind of message event.
 This is sent in addition to the events for specific message types.
   * `reply: Function` Reply back to the user with the arguments